 I advise you to do the same (well, not look for writer moms if you aren’t one): look for successful writers who are just like you.
 And folks, they are everywhere!
 In 2017, I attended the 20Books Conference in Vegas and talked to dozens and dozens of writers who are full-time.
 They come from all walks of life, all levels of education, and all income levels (there are folks pulling in six-figures a month from their writing).
 And, if they can do it, you can do it.
 For realz.

 Got it?
 I recommend you use your Prosperity for Writers Productivity Journal to jot down some notes about all of the similarities you have with other writers who are just a little further down the success path than you, and then reverse-engineer what they’ve done and are doing (hint: it’s writing, editing, marketing, etc. a lot)!

 Your prosperity begins and ends with what you think, say, and do–or in this case what you do, read, and listen to, so try these on for size:

-Holly Alexander has written a great book series that is in alignment with my beliefs and actions about money.
-The Magic Money Book Series comes with my highest recommendation.
+Holly Alexander has written The Magic Money Book Series, and it comes with my highest recommendation.
 You can get it here.